Wheeler County, Georgia

+Wheeler County is a county located in the southern portion of the U.S. state of Georgia.
+As of the 2020 census, the population was 7,471.
+The county seat is Alamo.

 History

 Wheeler County is named after Confederate General Joseph Wheeler.
 The constitutional amendment to create the county was proposed August 14, 1912, and ratified November 5, 1912.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 300 sqmi, of which 295 sqmi is land and 4.8 sqmi (1.6%) is water.

 The eastern portion of Wheeler County, defined by a line running from north of Alamo to the southern border of the county, due south of Mount Vernon, is located in the Lower Oconee River sub-basin of the Altamaha River basin.
 The bulk of the rest of the county is located in the Little Ocmulgee River sub-basin of the same Altamaha River basin, except for a small southern portion of Wheeler County, east of Lumber City, which is located in the Lower Ocmulgee River sub-basin of the larger Altamaha River basin.